Christine L. Thomas, Dean

 Paper Science and Engineering: In the paper science program you become well versed in the physical and engineering sciences and learn the relationships among these disciplines.
 You also prepare yourself to apply what you have learned as an industrial scientist or engineer and ultimately as a manager in the paper industry or an allied industry.

-Resource Management: Within resource management you may choose from the environmental education/ interpretation, environmental science and management, natural resources planning, resource management law enforcement, wildland fire science, or wildlife education options.
+Resource Management: Within resource management you may choose from the environmental education/ interpretation, natural resources planning, resource management law enforcement, wildland fire science, wildlife education, or general resource management options.
 Should you choose general resource management, please also complete an appropriate minor to enhance your employment options.

 Soil and Waste Resources: Three options are available in this major.
 The soil science and soil and land management options blend coursework in soils with courses in the basic sciences and other natural resources disciplines.
 The waste management option blends coursework in waste management, the basic sciences, and natural resources.
 When you complete these options you can meet requirements for a soil scientist as defined by the United States Department of Agriculture and for a soil or waste resource manager for private or public sector employment.